The Master of the Muse

 We gazed upon the solitary curves of the angelic figure painted in cool, soothing tones of blue.
 The background sky flickered with golden stars.
 A.D. then proceeded to dim the spotlight and ignited each pinpoint into a glowing majestic sky of individual dots made of pearl paint mixed with phosphorus.
 This mixture allows the paint to absorb light and release a fluorescent effect even after the energy is extinguished.
 I could not help but be intrigued by what looked to me like a cubist design across the top.

-When asked what the golden squares were, he explained that it was actually binary code encrypted in plain site, which translated reads “GOD”.
+When asked what the golden squares were, he explained that it was actually binary code encrypted in plain sight, which translated as “GOD.”

 There is also coding in A.D.’s new collection of contemporary abstracts.
-Like predecessor Jackson Pollock, he uses the whimsical, harmonious chaos and vibrant energy of controlled, yet splattered and thrown paint with an added element – the balanced placement of binary code and i-ching characters.
+Like his predecessor, Jackson Pollock, he uses the whimsical, harmonious chaos and vibrant energy of controlled yet splattered and thrown paint with an added element – the balanced placement of binary code and i-ching characters.
 This juxtaposition between the wild expression of the art and the controlled usage of higher thought in code and graphics is masterful and intriguing.

-A.D.’s art has been showcased in fine art galleries from Key West to Hawaii.
+A.D.’s art from Key West to Hawaii has been showcased in fine art galleries.
 His innovations have been featured and unveiled at ArtExpo in New York City.
-His work has been showcased in a myriad of books and magazine publications including Art Business News and American Art Collector.
+His work has been showcased in a myriad of books and magazine publications, including Art Business News and American Art Collector.
 His use of metal allows him to ingrain the image by hand from the forethought of his vision.
-His canvas prep techniques are revered as an industry standard and his metal preparation videos for artwork are among the most viewed and studied online.
+His canvas prep techniques are revered as an industry standard, and his metal preparation videos for artwork are among the most viewed and studied online.

-After A.D. gave me a tour of his new collection we sat down in the studio for a cup of tea and a casual chat.
+After A.D. gave me a tour of his new collection, we sat down in the studio for a cup of tea and a casual chat.
 He spoke of the man who inspired him most, artist Chuck Close.
 He then proceeded to show me a video about the man who is considered one of the world’s best contemporary painters.
-We laughed and talked about the exchange of creative energy amongst people and how powerful it is.
+We laughed and talked about the creative energy exchange amongst people and its power.
 He often has live musicians performing in his studio when he is painting or photographing his models.
-The music feeds the art and the art inspires the music.
+The music feeds the art, and the art inspires the music.

 Valhalla featuring Brandy Beavers © 2011

 Just as A.D.’s mentor has prompted him to create through his genius, A.D.
 Cook’s genius is prompted to live on.
 His art is a creation used to provoke and inspire.
-He ignites the creative path for observers, artists, and muse of our time.
+He ignites the creative path for our time’s observers, artists, and muse.
 A.D.
 Cook is the renaissance man of the future.

 • • • • •

-The above article is an exert from my forthcoming book Muse, a celebration of truth and beauty.
+The above article is an excerpt from my forthcoming book Muse, a celebration of truth and beauty.

 • • • • •